-The holders of Class C common stock are entitled to elect two of the 13 directors of Simon Property, one of whom must be an independent director as defined in Simon Property's charter.
+The holders of Class C common stock are entitled to elect two of the 13 directors of Simon Property.
 However, they will be entitled to elect only one director of Simon Property if their portion of the aggregate equity interest of Simon Property, including Simon Property Common Stock, Class B common stock and units of limited partnership interest in the Operating Partnership considered on an as-converted basis, decreases to less than 50% of the amount that they owned as of August 9, 1996.
 Shares of Class C common stock may be converted at the holder's option into an equal number of shares of Simon Property common stock.
 If the aggregate equity interest of the DeBartolos in Simon Property on a fully diluted basis is reduced to less than 5%, the outstanding shares of Class C common stock convert automatically into an equal number of shares of Simon Property common stock.
-Shares of Class C common stock also convert automatically into an equal number of shares of Simon Property common stock upon the sale or transfer thereof to a person not affiliated with the DeBartolos.
+Shares of Class C common stock also convert automatically into an equal number of shares of Simon Property common stock also convert automatically into an equal number of shares of Simon Property common stock upon the sale or transfer thereof to a person not affiliated with the DeBartolos.
 Holders of shares of Class C common stock have no sinking fund rights, redemption rights or preemptive rights to subscribe for any securities of Simon Property.

 Under the Simon Property charter, so long as any shares of both Class B common stock and Class C common stock are outstanding, the number of members of the Simon Property Board of Directors shall be 13.
 The charter further provides that so long as any shares of Class B common stock, but no Class C common stock, are outstanding, or if any shares of Class C common stock, but no shares of Class B common stock, are outstanding, the number of members of the Simon Property Board of Directors shall be nine.
+Finally, the charter provides that if no shares of Class B common stock or Class C common stock are outstanding, the number of members of the Simon Property Board of Directors shall be nine.
 Finally, the charter provides that if no shares of Class B common stock or Class C common stock are outstanding, the number of members of the Simon Property Board of Directors shall be fixed by the Simon Property Board of Directors from time to time.
 Under the charter, at least a majority of the directors shall be independent directors.
 The charter further provides that, subject to any separate rights of holders of Preferred Stock or as described below, any vacancies on the Simon Property Board of Directors resulting from death, disability, resignation, retirement, disqualification, removal from office, or other cause of a director shall be filled by a vote of the stockholders or a majority of the directors then in office provided that: